YongoDavid/Demo-2024-May/README.md

 i need to Center the hero section very well for larger screens like desktop minitors.
 I also need to move the logo abit to the lleft side of the screen.
 Also make suure i have all screens set properly.
+I need to check and update permissons for the textfille.